Ankush610/SimpleCodeAI/README.md

 2. Choose your language – Python, Java, or C++
 3. Generate & run with a single click
 4. View output, copy or save the code
+5. Update the code, execute it (if needed)

 ---